Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms: Trapping Rubidium atoms near a half-W1 waveguide

 \subsection{Two-color dipole trap structure}

-In contrast with optical nanofibers, the guided modes are structured along the propagation direction due to the Bloch wave structure of the light field.
-The intensity of the modes, which is an important quantity when looking at dipole trapping, is periodic with period $a$, as shown in figure \ref{fig:mode} for the slow mode.
+In contrast with optical nanofibers, the guided modes in the half-W1 waveguide are structured along the propagation direction due to the Bloch wave structure of the light field.
+The intensity of the modes, which is an important quantity when looking at dipole trapping, is periodic with period $a$, as shown in figure~\ref{fig:mode}(a) for the slow mode.
 This feature constrains the position of the trapped atoms to the maxima of intensity of the red-detuned mode.
 It makes the search for a blue detuned mode more challenging as this one will also be structured, while a uniform one would work perfectly well to repel the atoms from the surface \cite{Goban2012}.
 A blue-detuned beam with an intensity pattern completely out of phase with the red-detuned one is needed.
 Fortunately, modes separated by a band gap usually have intensity maxima shifted by $a/2$ \cite{Johnson2004}.
-We then use the highest guided band for the blue-detuned trap between 400 and 420~THz (figure \ref{fig:structure}(c)).
+We then use the highest available guided band for the blue-detuned trap between 400 and 420~THz (figure~\ref{fig:structure}(c)).

-In order to have a full description of the potential seen by the atoms, we must add the Casimir-Polder (CP) interaction \cite{Casimir1948} between the atoms and the surface.
-Ground state fluctuations of the vacuum can polarize the atoms, even if they are not charged.
-When put in proximity to structures, the vacuum-induced dipole moments create mirror charges that act on the original dipole, leading to an additional light shift.
-This CP potential is only significant at very close distances ($\leq 150$~nm) but is crucial as it reduces the local density of states and acts as an attractive potential close to the surface.
-For an atom in the proximity of an infinite dielectric plane $U_{\textrm{CP}} = - C_3/d^3$ \cite{Johnson2004}, where $d$ is the distance to the surface.
-As described in Appendix \ref{appendix:CP}, for a ground state $^{87}$Rb atom close to a GaInP surface, we computed an approximate $C_3 = - 9.25 \times 10^{-49} \mathrm{J.m^3}$.
+In order to have a full description of the potential seen by the atoms, we take into account the Casimir-Polder (CP) interaction \cite{Casimir1948} between the atoms and the surface.
+Vacuum fluctuations can polarize the atoms, even if they are not charged.
+When put in proximity to structures, the vacuum-induced dipole moment creates a mirror charge that acts on the original dipole, leading to an additional light shift.
+The CP potential $U_{\mathrm{CP}}$ is only significant at very close distances ($\leq 150$~nm) but is crucial as it acts as an attractive potential close to the surface.
+For these systems, the approximation of an atom in the proximity of an infinite dielectric half space is often used $U^{\textnormal{plane}}_{\textrm{CP}} = - C_3/d^3$ \cite{Johnson2004}, where $d$ is the distance to the surface.
+As a slab, our structure deviates significantly from a half space.
+Hence, we computed a more realistic, space-dependent CP potential, based on the pairwise summation technique (PWS) \cite{Bitbol2013}, as described in Appendix \ref{appendix:CP}.